Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 maximum limit, say $$w_{max}$$.

-If we don't take care of this limit, and increase a target speed $$s$$, we will first saturate the speed of one motor (say $$w_1$$), and the speed of other motors will continue tu rise.
+If we don't take care of this limit, and increase a target speed $$s$$, we will first saturate the speed of one motor (say $$w_1$$), and the speed of other motors will continue to rise.
 This will have the effect of getting the robot to move in a different direction than the one initially desired.

 Another approach would be to "rescale" $$w$$ so that none $$|w_i|$$ would be greater than $$w_{max}$$.
 For instance,